DJStompZone/letterbomb-py3/README.md

 ## LetterBomb web service implementation

-This is the LetterBomb Wii System Menu 4.3 exploit implementation running on https://please.hackmii.com/.
-Requires Python 2.7, Flask, and geoip2.
+This is an **experimental, indev** for of the original LetterBomb Wii System Menu 4.3 exploit implementation.
+Once operable, the site will be running on https://wii.stomp.zone.

+Requires Python 3, Flask, and geoip2.

 In case you're wondering, `country_regions.txt` is based on reporting data from Homebrew Channel updates.
 This was implemented because we found out